gitpod-io/gitpod-docs/doc/30_Workspaces.md

 ## Shared Workspaces
 Workspaces can be shared from the [dashboard](60_Dashboard.md) or from within the IDE.
 In the IDE, right-click on the user's avatar and choose `Share Workspace`.
-Share the URL shown in the dialog with anyone you want to your workspace with.
+Provide the URL shown in the dialog to anyone you want to share your workspace with.

 ![](./images/share-workspace.png)

 Beware, anybody with this URL and a Gitpod account will be able to access the workspace as long as it is shared and running.
 By unsharing the workspace, the link becomes useless to anybody but the workspace owner.
 All users that are currently looking at your workspace will be shown as avatars in the top right corner of the IDE.

-All users in one workspace share the same Theia backend and the workspace filesystem.
+All users in one workspace share the Theia backend and the filesystem.
 Opened editors, terminals, and other UI state are currently not shared.

 **Security note: since the `git` command in the workspace is configured with your personal GitHub token, your access to GitHub is shared, too!**

 Every action towards GitHub in a shared workspace happens on behalf of the workspace owner's GitHub account without further authorization.
-It is highly recommended to share workspace URLs only with trusted users and unshare workspaces as soon as sharing it no longer necessary.
+It is highly recommended to give workspace URLs only to trusted users and unshare workspaces as soon as sharing them is no longer necessary.
 A Gitpod workspace really is your personal machine.